 In closing, the Department asserted that the overwhelming evidence proved that the children could not be safe in Mother's care in large part due to her continued incarceration.
-In addition, the "incredibly serious abuse that underclaims this case" rendered Mother unfit to remain in a parental relationship with the children and made reunification "difficult, if not impossible."
+In addition, the Department argued that the incredibly serious abuse that underlies this case rendered Mother unfit to remain in a parental relationship with the children and made reunification "difficult, if not impossible."
 The Department also argued that, based on the evidence presented, the children should not be placed with their aunt in California.
 Therefore, the Department concluded, it was in the best interest of the children for the juvenile court to terminate Mother's parental rights so the children could be adopted and find the permanency and stability they deserved.
 The attorney for the children agreed with the Department's recommendations.